erikson84/ToDo.JS/README.md

 # ToDo.JS

-A simple todo list application for The Odin Porject JavaScript path.
+A simple todo list application for The Odin Project JavaScript path.